sebastienveluz/reporting-services-manager/README.md

 * CredPassword: password when CredType = s

 ### Get report properties
-> ReportProperties -ReportServerUri "https://server/service_path/ReportService2010.asmx?wsdl" -Report "path_to_report"
+> ReportProperties -ReportServerUri "https://server/service_path/ReportService2010.asmx?wsdl" -ReportName "ReportName"

 with parameters
 * ReportServerUri: web service url
-* Report: full path to the report
+* ReportName: name of the report (use can use * for searching a report)